XuShaoming/DataMining_Bioinformatic/project2/MapreduceKmean/README.txt

 3. loadData.sh.
 It will load data/KmeanData.txt and data/KmeanCenter.txt to hdfs in proper place.
 4. runkmean.sh.
 It will remove the previous output, then start new Kmean job.
 At last it will show you all result.

-In data/data folder, we provide two python script.
+In data/data folder, I provide two python script.
 1. pca_file.py do PCA on given data
    format:  python3 pca_file.py DATA_FILE.txt
    get: DATA_FILE_PCA.txt